Skip to content

 Chartwell, Kent

 The formal Rose Garden and the Walled Garden are horticultural highlights at Chartwell.
 The Rose Garden was designed by Lady Churchill and leads into the terrace lawn, which has views over the surrounding estate.
-The Walled Garden, also a working kitchen garden, has walls built by Sir Winston Churchill.Visit Chartwell
+The Walled Garden, also a working kitchen garden, includes walls built by Sir Winston Churchill.Visit Chartwell

 Cragside, Northumberland